 “Leave your sword son, and I will push mine in over here”.
 As Grandpa pushed his sword into the wall, to the left of Matt’s, a strange thing happened.
-With a soft but rapid popping sound, a deep six inch high gash in the sparkling fabric appeared horizontally between the two swords, stopping an inch off the blades themselves.
+With a soft but rapid popping sound, a deep six inch wide gash in the sparkling fabric appeared horizontally between the two swords, stopping an inch off the blades themselves.
 “Whoa!
 What just happened there, Dad?” asked a shocked Matthew, jumping back.
 Grandpa approached and carefully felt into the dark recess.
 It was solid above and below, but not behind.
-He could not feel the back wall of the opening.
+He could not feel a back wall to the opening.
 It was just pitch black.
 He found that he could reach his entire arm into the opening, which was just wide enough, and wriggle his hands about behind the wall.

 The wall material was just over a foot thick.
 “Did you also bring your dagger Matt?”
 Grandpa Ant asked.
 Matt opened his tunic.
 “Good.
 Strike yours in about three feet below your sword and I’ll do the same here” he said hurriedly, pushing his dagger right up to its hilt, at the same time as his son.
 The wall complained loudly in a rain of little popping sparks, but lo and behold, there lay an opening about three foot square, created between the four ExCaleebra blades.
 “Holy, holy one horned horse” they both exclaimed laughing.
 They carefully looked into the room beyond, and although dark, they could make out some distant shapes, reflecting the light from their side of the wall.

 “After you Pop” Matthew said with a smile.
 Grandpa pondered for a while before looking serious and exclaiming.
 “Matt, we need more daggers, so that we can do the same from the inside and close off the wall against the Witch; after we’ve rescued Amelia of course.” he added “Actually no, that won’t work, because even if we managed such a thing, she would then probably murder everyone else.
 But I would certainly feel safer with my sword in hand.
 Only one of us should go through for a quick look first, just in case.
 But we must hurry!”
-Matthew gestured, and Grandpa leaped through the opening with a lit torch.
+Matthew gestured, and Grandpa crouched and leaped through the opening with a lit torch.

 The cavern was so huge that Grandpa couldn’t see walls or roof, with the torch flame he held.
 He had an idea!
 He went back to the opening. “ Matt, remove and pass me one of the daggers as quick as you can.
 With a small swirl of sparks, the square opening quickly became a triangle, which is just what Grandpa hoped.
 Once Matt passed him the dagger through the triangular opening, Grandpa pushed it in from his side of the wall, and the square opening again formed.
 This was repeated with the other dagger and both swords, one at a time, until the square opening was now formed from Grandpa’s side.
 Matthew climbed through the opening and then to his surprise, his father removed the two daggers, leaving a narrow slot between swords, through which they could see the Red Wasp when she returned.
 Lifting their glowing blade daggers up before them, they walked carefully forward.
 “Not enough light Pop!”
 Matthew whispered.

 Tallia, known by her legend name Red Wasp, floated just high enough to watch the children run off, back to the castle.
 The female looked back at her and she decided to drop back out of sight for now.
 She could just kill them all, as she had hundreds of thousands over the centuries, but she was in no rush.
 She had grown a little tired of all that easy slaughter; slaughter she had relished in the early years after being awoken finally by one of her own guard servants, the ones these puny humans called ‘Terraloons’.
 She liked that name.
 The science of the Azlantids was more advanced than her own civilization, and after the war they had captured many of her people and guard servants.
-She did not know what had happened to her space faring companions, but she was placed in a freezing pod for well over a thousand years, before three of her ‘Terraloons’ had found her, easily dispatching of any who stood in their way, damaging equipment which had thankfully kick-started her unfreezing process.
-The Azlantids had moved on, a thousand years before and settled in new lands about this world, ruling and even interbreeding with the humans, when their kind finally weakened.
+She did not know what had happened to her space faring companions, but she was held captive, tortured and eventually placed in a freezing pod for well over four hundred years, before three of her ‘Terraloons’ had found her, easily dispatching of any who stood in their way, damaging equipment which had thankfully kick-started her unfreezing process.
+The Azlantids had moved on, many years before and settled in new lands about this world, ruling and even interbreeding with the humans, when their kind finally weakened.
 Her hatred had driven Tallia of Mog, to hunting down and destroying remaining Azlantids and any armies that tried to protect them.
-Although the two Azlantids brother and sister pyramid builders (the last God Pharoahs to the peoples they ruled) had enormous powers at hand, and chased her for three centuries, she bided her time and struck when they were stretched by war.
+Although the two Azlantids brother and sister pyramid builders (the last God Pharoahs to the peoples they ruled) had enormous powers at hand, and chased her for another three centuries, she bided her time and struck when they were stretched by war.
 Access to their weapons and science had made her invincible.
-But the Azlantids had long before hidden her starship, as well as the remaining large quantum drives from their two surviving airship rescue vessels.
+But the Azlantids had long before hidden her starship, as well as the remaining large quantum drives from their two surviving airship rescue vessels and space-jumper.

 After continued failed attempts to gain access through the black wall, she returned to searching the outside world for the Azlan quantum material.
 More recently the name Merlin had drawn her attention but she could not locate him.
 He eluded her every attempt to find him.
-A week ago, there was mention of a man at the castle at Apple who may know him personally.
+A week ago, there was mention of a man at the Jewel castle at Apple who may know him personally.
 That was near her easily-conquered Azlantid crater she realised.

 She decided first to revisit the black wall and unsuccessfully tried a new weapon, directing a powerful cutting light through the rock to the black wall.
 This blast of extreme heat rose rapidly into the air, creating an instant and massive lightning storm, which radiated out in all directions.